-The Afghan Hound is a long hair ancient breed that is distinguished by its thick, fine, silky coat and its tail with a ring curl at the end.
-The Afghan Hound, also known as the Afghan Greyhound or simply the Afghan, is today usually referred to by breeders and fanciers as the “Affie”.
+The Afghan Hound is a long hair ancient breed distinguished by its thick, fine, silky coat and tail with a ring curl.
+The Afghan Hound, also known as the Afghan Greyhound or simply the Afghan, is usually referred to by breeders and fanciers as the “Affie”.

 Afghan Hound content overview